Frequently Asked Questions

 Q: What if I cannot provide a device for my son or daughter?

-A. We strongly recommend that students bring in their own devices to promote familiarity with and responsibility for the technology.
-For families who may need other options, please reach out to your guidance counselor.
+A. We recommend that students bring in their own devices to promote familiarity with and responsibility for the technology.
+For other options, please see "Borrowing Devices" section.

-For more information about this program at ARHS, please see ARHS BYOD Guidelines.
+For more information about this program at ARHS, please see Algonquin Digital Integration Guidelines.